 Matthew Macfadyen

 Macfadyen made his television debut in 1998 as Hareton Earnshaw in Wuthering Heights.
 He portrayed Tom Quinn in the BBC One spy series Spooks (2002–2004, 2011), and Inspector Edmund Reid in the BBC mystery series Ripper Street (2012–2016).
 For his role in Criminal Justice (2009), he received the British Academy Television Award for Best Supporting Actor.
-He also starred in various miniseries playing roles such as Henry Wilcox in Howards End (2017), Charles Ingram in Quiz (2020), and John Stonehouse in Stonehouse (2023).
+He also starred in various miniseries playing roles such as Henry Wilcox in Howards End (2017), Charles Ingram in Quiz (2020), John Stonehouse in Stonehouse (2023) and Charles J. Guiteau in Death by Lightning (2025).

 In film, Macfadyen is known for his roles in Death at a Funeral (2007), Frost/Nixon (2008), Anna Karenina (2012), The Assistant (2019), and Operation Mincemeat (2021).
 In 2024, he played Mr. Paradox in the superhero film Deadpool & Wolverine.